smilteval/Artshop-TTP-Capstone/README.md

 # Artshop-TTP-Capstone

-Live link to the ARTSHOP :point_right: https://ttp-art-shop.netlify.app/
+Live link to the ARTSHOP :point_right: https://ttp-art-shop.netlify.app/ :point_left:

 * Created an e-commerce store in a team of 4 where users can buy and sell art in different categories
 * Developed the user interface using React.js and Material-UI components